stumpapp/stump/apps/docs/src/pages/guides/libraries.md

 ### Series based library

-A series based library is useful for libraries that have many nested folders that you'd like to be grouped by the bottom most folder.
+A series based library is useful for libraries which should be grouped by any directory that directly contains media files.

 Consider the following example: